 All students at Cardiff University must enrol (register and pay fees) online.
 Cardiff University’s Registry will have contacted you by e-mail (or letter) advising you that the online task is available for you to complete.
 The task can be accessed via SIMS online at http://sims.cardiff.ac.uk.
 Instructions are available on the University Registry Online Enrolment Information page.

-Please read the further information on enrolling in the Humanities on the Humanities and Social Studies Enrolment and Subject Guide page.
+Please read the further information on enrolling on the Humanities and Social Studies Year 1 Enrolment Information

-To help explain the degree structure and what to expect in your First Year at Cardiff, there will be a Welcome Talk on Tuesday 25th September at 9.00am in Lecture Theatre 2.27 in the Law Building (no. 28 on the map).
+To help explain the degree structure and what to expect in your First Year at Cardiff, there will be a Welcome Talk on Tuesday 23 September at 9.00am in the Large Chemistry Lecture Theatre in the Main Building (room 1.123) (no. 39 on the map).
 Click here for a map of the University.

 Enrolling in the History Department

-To make this process work better, before you see your Personal Tutor please take a little time to study the Humanities & Social Studies Year One Enrolment & Subject Guide on the Humanities and Social Studies Enrolment and Subject Guide page and check the subject timetable groups to ensure that these do not clash.
+To make this process work better, before you see your Personal Tutor please take a little time to study the Humanities & Social Studies Year One Enrolment & Subject Guide on the Humanities and Social Studies Year 1 Enrolment Information and check the subject timetable groups to ensure that these do not clash.

 Stages of Enrolment